benders5e/benders5e/waterbender.md

 #### Water Dome
 *Cost: 3 chi*
-TODO (Lasts 24 hours unless you dismiss it.)
+You create a protective dome (half-sphere) of water around you.
+Its radius is equal to your normal bending range.
+The dome lasts 24 hours unless you dismiss it as a free action.

 #### Octopus